piqueserver/piqueserver/doc/docker.rst

 Running
 -------

-Get your config. ready.
+Get your config ready.
 It should have the following structure:

 .. code:: bash